 This club is for every Mini breed!
 While the founders are Mini Nubian breeders, the club is open to everyone!
 We would love to be able to put on MDGA Sanctioned shows for all breeds represented in Texas.

-The $20 membership dues to join now in 2018 will carry over into 2019!
-Being a start up club and trying to put on our first show, there are lots of expenses that require funding.
+Memberships are $25 and are good for one calendar year.
+Being a start up club and trying to put on our first shows, there are lots of expenses that require funding.
 We also want to get off to a good start to bring continued value to members through educational programs, meetings, newsletters, and robust website content.

 Are my membership dues tax deductible?

 Yes!
 Hill Country Mini Milkers is a non-profit organization with 501(c)(3) status pending application approval.
 Your membership dues and donations are tax deductible.

 Will I have a voice in how the club operates?

 Yes!
 The founding officers have put the groundwork in to get the club up and running, but we will be seeking member input on our organization bylaws.
 Bylaws are our internal affairs guidebook.
 They will establish procedures for holding elections, organizing meetings, quorum requirements, membership structure and other essential operations of our nonprofit.
 Our goal is to have the bylaws finalized by the end of the year.

 I’m not interested in attending live shows.
 What else will the club do for me?